spine-generic/spine-generic/docs/documentation.rst

 (``FILES_SEG`` lists images associated with spinal cord segmentation, ``FILES_GMSEG`` lists images associated with gray matter segmentation and ``FILES_LABEL`` lists subjects associated with vertebral labeling.)

-- If the data quality is too low to be interpreted (too blurry, large artifacts), add the image file name to the variable ``TO_EXCLUDE`` in the file ``parameters.sh``, which will be used in the next processing iteration.

 ..
 Hint::
    For the interest of time, you don't need to fix *all* slices of the segmentation but only the ones listed in the "Relevant levels" column of the table below.